 The ultimate security of Autokey is based on digitally signed certificates and a certificate infrastructure compatible with [1] and [4].
 The Autokey protocol builds the certificate trail from the primary servers, which presumably have trusted self-signed certificates, recursively by stratum.
-Each stratum n + 2 server obtains the certificate of a stratum n server, presumably signed by a stratum n - 1 server, and then the stratum n + 1 server presents its own self-signed certificate for signature by the stratum n server.
+Each stratum n+2 server obtains the certificate of a stratum n server, presumably signed by a stratum n-1 server, and then the stratum n+1 server presents its own self-signed certificate for signature by the stratum n server.
 As the NTP subnet forms from the primary servers at the root outward to the leaves, each server accumulates non-duplicative certificates for all associations and for all trails.
 In typical NTP subnets, this results in a good deal of useful redundancy and cross checking and making it even harder for a terrorist to subvert.

-In order to prevent masquerade, it is necessary for the stratum n server to prove identity to the stratum n + 1 server when signing its certificate.
+In order to prevent masquerade, it is necessary for the stratum n server to prove identity to the stratum n+1 server when signing its certificate.
 In many applications a number of servers share a single security compartment, so it is only necessary that each server verifies identity to the group.
-Although no specific identity scheme is specified in this document, Appendix H describes a number of them based on cryptographic challenge-response algorithms.
+Although no specific identity scheme is specified in this memo, Appendix E describes a number of them based on cryptographic challenge-response algorithms.
 The reference implementation includes all of them with provision to add more if required.

 Once the certificates and identity have been validated, subsequent packets are validated by digital signatures or autokey sequences.
 These packets are presumed to contain valid time values; however, unless the system clock has already been set by some other proventic means, it is not known whether these values actually represent a truechime or falsetick source.
-As the protocol evolves, the NTP associations continue to accumulate time values until a majority clique is available to synchronize the system clock.
-At this point the NTP intersection algorithm culls the falsetickers from the population and the remaining truechimers are allowed to discipline the clock.
+As the protocol evolves, the NTP associations continue to accumulate time values until a majority clique is available in a population of at least three servers.
+At this point the NTP mitigation algorithms cull the falsetickers and cluster outlyers from the population and the survivors are allowed to discipline the clock.